certifaction/cli/README.md

 >```
 >
 >#### Description
->This makes file inaccessible for Certifaction system for further processing.
+>This makes files inaccessible for the Certifaction system for further processing.
->Because of that it will be impossible to download file from collection page
+>Because of that it will no longer be possible to download files from the collection page
->or request new signatures, although it will be still possible do access them
+>or request new signatures, although it will still be possible to access them
->with original requests emails.
+>through the original signature request emails.

 ### Download file from digital archive